jab-1/C-Dev/Agile & Scrum/Agile & Scrum.md

 #### Transparency

-Everyone presents the facts as is, and collectively collaborates for the common organisational objectiVE.
+Everyone presents the facts as is, and collectively collaborates for the common organisational objective.
 Nobody has a hidden agenda.

 #### Inspection

-Not done by an inspector but by everyone on the scrum team, the inspection can be done for the product, processes, people aspects, practices
+Not done by an inspector but by everyone on the scrum team, the inspection can be done for the product, processes, people aspects, practices.

 #### Adaptation